jpda/jpda.github.io/_posts/2015-03-22-Using-Organizational-Accounts-for-Azure-Subscription-Administration-8df027cd146c.md

 #### Definitions

-a) Organizational account — also known as an Azure AD account.
+* Organizational account — also known as an Azure AD account.
 Ends in your own domain (like jpd.ms or cardinalsolutions.com) or the out-of-the-box managed domain (yourorg.onmicrosoft.com). **If you’re using Office 365 today, that’s an Azure AD/Organizational Account.**

-b) MSA — Microsoft Account, like someone@hotmail.com, @outlook.com, @live.com, etc.
+* MSA — Microsoft Account, like someone@hotmail.com, @outlook.com, @live.com, etc.

-c) Tenant — organization, specific instance of Azure AD for your organization
+* Tenant — organization, specific instance of Azure AD for your organization

 And the two scenarios for today:

-a) Administering your subscription with an account from your organization
+* Administering your subscription with an account from your organization

-b) Administering another subscription with an account from your organization
+* Administering another subscription with an account from your organization

 #### Subscriptions + Azure AD Tenants